CJPerkins1/tomato_diversity_panel/README.md

 # tomato_diversity_panel
-A collection of scripts and resources for running phylogenetic analyses on a tomato diversity panel.
+A collection of scripts and resources for running genomic analyses on a tomato diversity panel.